FRONT FORKS & WHEEL INSTALLATION

 4.With the bike off the stand and the rider aboard standing in a neutral riding position, bounce up and down on the bike.
-Again measure the distance from the center of the axle to the mark on the fender.
-Record this as L3.
+Again, measure the distance from the center of the axle to the mark on the fender and record this as L3.

 5. The Rider Sag is determined by subtracting L1 and L3, this should be between 90 and 105mm.
 If the rider sag is below 90mm the spring rate is too stiff, and if it is above 105~108mm the spring rate is too soft.